HandsOnDataViz/book/docs/HandsOnDataViz.md

 only your most meaningful tables, charts, or maps.
 Print them out on separate sheets of paper, or download [static images or capture screenshots](static.html) to place them in your draft slides or document.
-Leave room for you to write text at the top and bottom of each table, chart, or map in order to tell your data story.
-Here are the next two steps:
+Leave room for you to write at the top and bottom of each table, chart, or map in order to tell your data story.

--   At the top of each key visualization, *summarize* the most important message the data reveals.
+The next step is to *summarize* the most important message the data reveals, and write it as a one-sentence summary at the top of each page that contains a table, chart, or map.
 Verbalize what your eyes see as the most insightful finding for your most important visualizations.

-Write a one-sentence summary of the most insightful finding for each visualization.
-Verbalize how it appears in your eyes, like our guide to the data forest.
+Become our guide, and focus our attention on the data forest, rather than individual trees.
 Two sentences are acceptable, but one succinct sentence is better.
 If your prose becomes too wordy, try writing the first sentence in “headline” style and the second as a more descriptive follow-up.
 Despite the old saying that a picture is worth a thousand words, data visualizations do *not* speak for themselves.
 Your job is to interpret their meaning for your audience.
 One of the best ways to